Why write an operating system in Rust? Why even write in Rust?

 Since operating systems are such an integrated part of computing, they are a very security critical component.

 There have been numerous bugs and vulnerabilities in Linux, BSD, Glibc, Bash, X, etc. throughout time, simply due to the lack of memory and type safety.
 Rust does this right, by enforcing memory safety statically.

 Design does matter, but so does implementation.
 Rust attempts to avoid these unexpected memory unsafe conditions (which are a major source of security critical bugs).
 Design is a very transparent source of issues.
 You know what is going on, you know what was intended and what was not.

 However, we have an advantage: enforced memory and type safety.
-This is Rust's strong side, a large number of "unexpected bugs" (for example, undefined behavior) are eliminated.
+This is Rust's strong side -- a large number of "unexpected bugs" (for example, undefined behavior) are eliminated at compile time.

 The design of Linux and BSD is secure.
 The implementation is not:

 Click on the above links.
 You'll probably notice that many are bugs originating in unsafe conditions (which Rust effectively eliminates) like buffer overflows, not the overall design.

 We hope that using Rust will produce a more secure operating system in the end.

 unsafe is a way to tell Rust that "I know what I'm doing!", which is often necessary when writing low-level code, providing safe abstractions.
 You cannot write a kernel without

 In that light, a kernel cannot be 100% safe, however the unsafe parts have to be marked with an